centre-for-educational-technology/Uldpadevused/README.md

 Requires cron.

-## Adding new worksheet templates ##
+## Adding new worksheet templates

 Each template is mentioned in multiple files.
 To add a new template, you need to do the following steps.

-### 1. Create the template's form file in views/default/forms/sheets.
-Look at other templates' forms for examples.
+### 1. Create the template's form file in views/default/forms/sheets. (look at other templates' forms for examples)

 All forms must start with these lines: